chris-belcher/electrum-personal-server/README.md

 Full node wallets are also important for privacy.
 Using Electrum under default configuration requires it to send all your bitcoin addresses to some server.
 That server can then easily spy on you.
-Full nodes download the entire blockchain and scan it for the user's own addresses, and therefore don't reveal to anyone else which bitcoin addresses they are interested in.
+Full node wallets like Electrum Personal Server would download the entire blockchain and scan it for the user's own addresses, and therefore don't reveal to anyone else which bitcoin addresses they are interested in.

-Using Electrum with Electrum Personal Server is probably the most resource-efficient way right now to use a hardware wallet connected to your own full node.

 For a longer explaination of this project, see the [mailing list email](https://lists.linuxfoundation.org/pipermail/bitcoin-dev/2018-February/015707.html)